 Sewing machines need frequent dusting to avoid jammed thread or components.
 Compressed air can help remove lint and thread from feed dogs, tension discs, and the bobbin area.
 Sewing machines have many internal moving parts and can benefit from regular oiling to help these parts run smoother and for longer.
 Only use oil designed specifically for use with sewing machines.

 When the machine is not in use, keep it covered.
 This will keep excess dust off your machine and make sure it’s clean and ready to go when you are ready to sew.

 Our Top Picks

-Below are some of the best sewing machine picks for beginners and a few others for the intermediate stitcher who’s ready to up their game.
+Below are some of the top sewing machine picks for beginners and a few others for the stitcher who’s ready to up their game.
 The picks are based on ease of use, durability, and price.